-If you are looking to achieve better productivity while typing, then choose the right nail shape.
+If you want to achieve better productivity while typing, choose the right nail shape.
 Sharp and pointy fingernails are likely to give you a hard time.
-However, oval or flat-shaped nails are better options when you are typing on a keyboard.
+However, oval or flat-shaped nails are better when typing on a keyboard.

-Also, ensure your nails are extending about the same amount of length on the same hand.
+Also, ensure your nails are extending about the same length on the same hand.

 2. Use the correct posture

 If you spend a lot of time on your desk, it’s essential to maintain the correct posture to avoid any strain injuries.
-You need to go for comfort first.
+It would be best if you went for comfort first.
 Go for a chair with a backrest.
 Alternatively, you can use a cushion to support your lower back.

 The computer screen also needs to be at eye level.
 Adjust the height of your chair to grasp your forearms parallel to the floor.
-Your elbows should be bent at a neutral 90-degree angle to enable natural finger placement when typing.
+When typing, your elbows should be bent at a neutral 90-degree angle to enable natural finger placement.

 Your hands need to rest flat on the keyboard.
 Lastly, don’t strain or stress in your wrists, arms, or fingers.